 String players, like athletes, can easily hurt themselves at the instrument.
-Not because the instrument has sharp edges or a tendency to fall onto us, but rather because we tend to push ourselves to the limit and beyond (that’s how we find where the limit is!).
-Usually injuries come from an excess of enthusiasm: playing too long without a break, starting too suddenly without a warmup, trying too hard, excessive tension etc.
+Not because the instrument has sharp edges or a tendency to fall onto us, but rather because we tend to push ourselves to the limit and beyond (that’s one sure way to find where the limit is!).
+Usually, injuries come from an excess of enthusiasm: playing too long without a break, starting too suddenly without a warmup, trying too hard, excessive tension etc.

 Injuries arrive when we ignore our bodies’ messages.
 Pain or dysfunction is our bodies’ way of saying that we are not treating it well: that we are either doing something wrong or just simply overdoing it (doing too much).
 Normally we pay attention to these messages and thus know when to stop, but sometimes we either can’t stop (the show must go on) or we don’t want to stop (a very hard piece to learn, too little time to learn it, an excess of motivation etc) and we thus just ignore this feedback.
 This is risky behaviour, and the price that we pay for it can be very high.

-In avoiding injuries, preparation is everything.
+In order to avoid injuries, preparation is everything.
 Some words of preventive advice:

 - get there early, to be able to warmup, slowly, calmly and progressively ….

 - know the piece well and learn it well in advance to avoid last-minute-panic-syndrome…..

 - be aware of tension as that puts the whole body under stress and makes the likelihood of injuries much greater ……

 - stay in shape (do other physical activities that promote basic muscular and postural health – swimming, walking, dancing, sports) ……..

 - do regular practice, not “binge” practice …..

 - take breaks frequently, before they feel absolutely necessary …….